Q1 : What is epoxy resin?

 We use EX-74 which is an extremely clear, tough, high gloss surface coating formulated to produce a deep glass-like appearance in a single layer on a sealed surface.
 EX-74 has been formulated for improved UV resistance, which means it reduces yellowing and surface degradation from UV exposure.
 EX-74 has an extended "open time" which allows up to 25 minutes in the mixing container at 70º F and up to one hour working time on the surface being coated.
 It is not recommended in freezing climates due to possibility of de-lamination.

 EX-74 resists yellowing from UV exposure, but it is not weather-resistant and is not recommended for unprotected exterior use.

 Q7 : Will the resin coating affect my photo?

 The epoxy resin will not harm your image in any way, though it is permanent and cannot be removed without damaging the print.
-The viscosity of the polymer will sit on top of the canvas and act like a seal.
-In fact, the glossy appearance will enhance the colors within your image by brightening them up.
+The viscosity of the polymer will sit on top of the canvas and act like a seal, actually protecting your print for water damage or scratched.
+The glossy shine of hardened resin will enhance the colors within your image by brightening them up.

 Q8 : What images are best for a resin application?

 Q9 : How long does a resin coated image last?

 The resin we use dries very tough and rigid, so it is highly durable, resistant against heat and water, and insoluble in alcohol.
 This extra durability protect your photos.
 This formula has improved UV resistance and minimizes surface degradation from UV exposure.
 Resin is used for many industrial purposes, but in order to maintain its longevity, it is best to keep indoors, out of direct sunlight.

 Our resin has been enhanced to protect against yellowing from UV exposure; if kept indoors and out of direct sunlight it will last for many years.